agsb/f2u/docs/Details.md

 ## Forth non conforming,

+- SMUGDE or HIDDEN bit not used, dictionary only have complete words.
+- LEAP marks a pure assembler chain routine with no calls or jumps.
 - primitive (Leaf) routine does not do any calls.
 - compound (Twig) routines could do any calls.
 - index routines counts downwards until 0, easy ever, exact as C: for (n=NNNN; n != 0 ; n--) { ~~~ }